-While the city has a strong commitment to customer service, the city does not expect that employees accept verbal abuse from any customer.
-An employee may request that a supervisor intervene when a customer is abusive, or they may defuse the situation themselves, including ending the contact.
+While the city has a strong commitment to customer service, the city does not expect that employees to accept verbal and other abuse from any customer.
+An employee may request that a supervisor intervene when a customer is abusive, or they may defuse the situation themselves, including professionally ending the contact.